AYUSH-ISHAN/Type-Based_Heirarchial_MARL_SC2/README.md

 Here, we have grouped the allies by two methods as shown in figures.
 One is groupinf on basis of location and another is grouping on basis of health.<br>
 <ol>
   <li><B>On basis of health </B>: In this we basically grouped the allies who were having normalised health differences in between 0 to 0.3.
-The noramlised health is foud the agent_health / agent_max_health.
+The noramlised health is foud the (agent_health) / (agent_max_health).
 This type of group helps us in combining the strngth of our army together get more commulative reward.</li>
   <li><B>On basis of location </B>: In this grouping takes place if the agents are in a distance of 0.5 units.
 This not only improves the communication but also helps in improving quick group actions.</li>
 </ol>